Leonardo-Boss/suckless-site/sta.li/index.md

 	|-- tmp
 	`-- var

-Note, end-user systems have no /lib, /include etc, they just have what's really necessary and nothing else.
+Note: End-user systems have no /lib, /include, et cetera.
+They just have what is really necessary and nothing else.

 Development
 -----------